bazelbuild/rules_go/go/toolchains.rst

 This detects the host Go SDK for use in toolchains.

-It first checks the GO_ROOT and then searches the PATH.
+It first checks the GOROOT and then searches the PATH.
 You can achive the same result by setting the version to "host" when registering toolchains to select the `installed sdk`_ so it should never be neccesary to use this feature directly.